zsparal/api-documentation/source/reference/v2/payments-api/create-payment.rst

        .. type:: string
           :required: false

-     - An meal voucher issuer ID, for example ``passrestaurant``.
-The returned payment URL will deep-link into the specific card website.
+     - A meal voucher issuer ID, for example ``passrestaurant``.
+The returned payment URL will deep link to the specific card website.
 The full list of issuers can be retrieved via the :ref:`Methods API <method-includes>` by using the optional ``issuers`` include.

 .. _paypal-method-details: